Good Party: 2017 constitutional referendum

 In December 2016, the governing AKP and opposition MHP agreed to put forward a joint constitutional amendment proposal that would change Turkey's parliamentary system into an executive presidency.
 The MHP's support for the proposals came as a surprise given the party's historically staunch opposition to an executive presidency.
 Many MHP members and prominent dissidents refused to support the party leadership and began their own 'No' campaigns.
-Polls and dissident politicians predicted that between 70–90% of MHP voters would defect from their party's official position and vote 'No'.
+Polls and dissident politicians predicted that between 70 and 90% of MHP voters would defect from their party's official position and vote 'No'.

 Akşener, Okutan, Halaçoğlu and Özdağ all became prominent 'No' campaigners, with many political commentators seeing the alliance as a signal of a forthcoming new political party united under Akşener's leadership.
 The referendum was very controversial due to a last-minute change in the ballot counting procedure by the Supreme Electoral Council, causing the dissident nationalists and other 'No' campaigners to allege fraud and not recognise the results.
 According to official results, the 'No' side lost with 48.6% of the vote to 'Yes's 51.4%, though Akşener alleged that the actual result was a victory for 'No' by a margin of 52–48%.